-To a large extent, the \$1.28 billion FY2002 supplemental Foreign Operations proposal, submitted to Congress on March 21, addresses the concerns of those who doubt that the FY2003 plan is adequate.
+To a large extent, the \$1.8 billion FY2002 Foreign Operations supplemental (H.R.
+4775) addresses the concerns of those who doubt that the FY2003 plan is adequate.
 As outlined below in more detail, the supplemental includes additional aid to 27 nations around the world, many of which would receive no increase or only a modest rise in U.S. aid under the FY2003 request.
-The supplemental further seeks \$250 million more assistance for Afghanistan.
+The supplemental further provides over \$250 million more assistance for Afghanistan.